pwsiegel/pwsiegel.github.io/_posts/math/2017-03-13-radon-nikodym.md

 a contradiction.
 </div>

 The theorem can be strengthened in a few straightforward ways.

-It can be extended to signed measures by combining decompositions for the positive and negative parts.
-I am fairly sure it can be extended to complex-valued measures by extracting decompositions for their real and imaginary parts, though I confess that I haven't checked the details.
-It also extends to $\sigma$-finite measures: express $\Omega$ as the increasing union of measurable sets on which both measures are finite and extract decompositions on each set; by uniqueness these decompositions will extend to measures on all of $\Omega$.
+* It can be extended to signed measures by combining decompositions for the positive and negative parts.
+* I am fairly sure it can be extended to complex-valued measures by extracting decompositions for their real and imaginary parts, though I confess that I haven't checked the details.
+* It extends to $\sigma$-finite measures: express $\Omega$ as the increasing union of measurable sets on which both measures are finite and extract decompositions on each set; by uniqueness these decompositions will extend to measures on all of $\Omega$.

 None of these generalizations are necessary for the applications to probability theory that currently interest me, so I won't dwell on them any further for now.